 As you also may know, if you have poor credit, you will have problems getting approved for a regular home loan.
 It still may happen, but you will pay a much higher interest rate.
 The other problem is that a regular home loan can take months to close, especially if you have poor credit.
 And even if you have high credit scores and high income, getting a regular home loan closed can be difficult.

 A hard money lender is a private lender that is not affiliated with a bank or regular mortgage lender.
 The hard money lender loans money based upon the value of the property that secures the loan.
 They are not as interested in your ability to repay.
 In the worst case scenario, the lender will take the home back if you default and resell it.
 The value of the home is more important to them than your credit or financial standing.

 Hard money loans for bad credit are popular with many borrowers who have had past bankruptcies or foreclosures but have enough equity to be considered for a private money loan product.

 In the past a hard money loan was usually a short term loan of no more than five years.
 These days you can find a few subprime mortgage lenders that offer hard money loans with longer terms.
-You usually do not want to hold the loan for longer than that because your interest rate is much higher than a regular home loan.
+You usually do not want to hold the private money loan for longer than that because your interest rate is typically much higher than a regular home loan.